Sverrir Ingi Ingason

-Sverrir Ingi Ingason (born 5 August 1993) is an Icelandic professional footballer who plays as a defender for Greek Super League club PAOK and the Iceland national team.
+Sverrir Ingi Ingason (born 5 August 1993) is an Icelandic professional footballer who plays as a centre back for Greek Super League club Panathinaikos and the Iceland national team.

 Sverrir previously played for Icelandic club Breiðablik UBK before transferring to Viking FK.
 After a successful spell at the Norwegian club he moved to Lokeren of Belgium.

-An Icelandic youth international, he participated at the UEFA Euro 2016 and the 2018 World Cup with the senior team.
+An Icelandic international, he participated at the UEFA Euro 2016 and the 2018 World Cup with the senior team.

 Early life

-Sverrir was born in Kópavogur, a city near by the capital of Iceland, Reykjavík.
+Sverrir was born in Kópavogur, a town near by the capital of Iceland, Reykjavík.
 He started playing football at the age of 4 at his local club Breiðablik.
-The club is known for its great youth system which has produced players like Gylfi Sigurðsson, Alfreð Finnbogason and Jóhann Berg Guðmundsson.
+The club is known for its great youth system which has produced players like Willum Þór Willumsson, Alfreð Finnbogason and Jóhann Berg Guðmundsson.

 Club career

 Breiðablik

 In 2011 at the age of 18 Sverrir started playing for Breiðablik's feeder club Augnablik.
 He quickly got the attention of the parent's club manager, Ólafur Kristjánsson, who made Sverrir one of his key players.
 After that season 2012–13 he was voted the most promising player in Breiðablik.

 In the season 2013–14 he became one of the best players in the league.
 He was voted the best player of Breiðablik and made it into the divisions team of the year.